mounirrouissi/image-paint/README.md

 # React/Spring Boot Bookstore Application

 ## Overview
 This application is a full-stack web solution for a bookstore.
-It features a React frontend, Spring Boot backend, and includes advanced functionalities such as image processing, OAuth2 Google authentication, email-based login/signup, user feedback, and Stripe payment integration.
+It features a React frontend, Spring Boot backend, and Integrating ONNX ML models , and includes advanced functionalities such as image processing, OAuth2 Google authentication, email-based login/signup, user feedback, and Stripe payment integration.

 ## Features
 - **Image Processing**: Remove objects from images and upscale images by 4x.